galaxyproject/total-perspective-vortex/docs/topics/advanced_topics.rst

 -----------------------------

 The simple rule of thumb here is that all string expressions are evaluated as python f-strings, and all integers or boolean expressions are evaluated as python code blocks.
+If evaluated as an f-string, the expressions must be a single line and must evaluate to a string.
+If evaluated as a code-block, expressions may span multiple lines of arbitrary Python code, but the last line must be an expression that evaluates to the expected return type (The return statement should not and cannot be used)

 +--------------------+---------------+----------------------+
 | Field              | Evaluated As  | Expected type        |